klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 * **Dimensions** - The next step in isolating queries from schema migrations involves declaring "dimensions": [Dimensions](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)) are a level of indirection responsible for translating the complex reality of the data to a cleaner, and easy-to-query property.
 This can involve renaming, simple parsing, and adding business meaning to vectors in the multidimensional fact table.
 * **Machine Managed indexes** - Databases indexes act much like a columnar datastore.
 If we account for the common queries received, we may be able to choose the right indexes to improve query response.
 We might just beat Elasticsearch!
 * **Subqueries** - Allowing heterogeneous datastores also allows us to split queries across platforms so each backend can handle the part it is best at; By dispatching data aggregation and filtering to a cluster we get fast response over big data, while a local database can use previous query results to perform sophisticated cross referencing and window functions.

+##Questions and Answers

+**Why Python 2.7?
+Are you a dinosaur?**

+> Python 2.7 is used because when this project started a few years ago, newer versions of Python did not have reasonable binary library support for Windows.
+When enough package providers provide Python3+ support for Windows, then we can migrate.
+Feel free to modify the code to better match Python3 style where possible: For example: `except Exception, e` was a result of me simply not knowing about the `except Exception as e` format.
+Maybe we can advance the code to version 3, but that would be too much for this project I think

+**Where will this code be used?**

+> 1a) It will enhance ActiveData: When ActiveData pulls data from the cluster, it would be nice to handle sub queries on that data before it gets sent back to the requester.
+Python is too slow to manipulate data, so we either require a temporary database or Numpy or Pandas.
+The hope is this project can handle the JSON coming from Elasticsearch queries and perform the required post-processing queries on that data.

+> 1b) It will enhance ActiveData: ActiveData tracks the Elasticsearch cluster metadata to help translate queries.
+This is too much data to handle quickly with pure Python.
+The hope is this project will serve as a fast metadata database.

+> 2) SpotManager:  The SpotManager is responsible for bidding for spot instances on AWS.
+It deals with a reasonable amount of data, but is slow because the queries are implemented in Python.
+Sqlite can go much faster for the given data volume.

+> 3) esShardBalancer - Another pure-python program than can be made to go faster if queries were implemented in Sqlite.

+> In general, code can make better decisions if it has lots of data.
+Python is too slow for this task, so we need a module that can handle data for us; something that accepts queries that will return short results to make decisions on.
+This data can come from any number of systems, in large quantities, and of changing schema over time. **We do not want to be manually declaring schemas for relations and properties not used by the code.** At the same time, we want to keep all the data in case we want to make decisions on it later, either as feature enhancement or for manual debugging.

+**Can we add indexes and materialized views?**

+>For this project query speed is not the highest priority: I am concerned about achieving feature parity with the existing Elasticsearch connector (aka passing all the tests), and I believe it may be more difficult than it looks: I am sure the test suite will grow as you find corner cases that appear while implementing a Sqlite connector.
+You can add indexes, or materialized views to make things faster, but I suggest you work on that after your solution can pass all the tests.